You have power over your happy brain chemicals

 But it’s hard.

-It’s hard to find the internal source of your emotions when others are focused on external triggers.
+It’s hard to find the internal source of your emotions when others are focused on external triggers and virtue signaling.

 It’s hard to take responsibility for your brain when the therapy-industrial complex offers to manage it for you.

 It’s not easy to manage this brain we’ve inherited.
-But it only takes one small step to trigger some happy chemicals, and another step triggers more.
-When you know what makes your inner mammal happy, you can find healthy ways to give it that.
+Fortunately, one small step sparks some dopamine, which makes the next step easier.
+When you know what makes your inner mammal happy, you can find healthy ways to step toward that.

 I look forward to exploring our inner mammals together.
-And please share it with anyone it can help.
+Please share this with anyone it can help.